zawadz88/MaterialPopupMenu/README.md

 ### I have not migrated to AndroidX.
 Can I use this library?
 If you're still using legacy Android Support libraries you can use version 2.2.0.
 AndroidX is supported by default since 3.0.0.

+### Can I use this library on Jelly Bean?
+Up to 3.4.0 minimum supported version was API 16 (Jelly Bean) so you can use that version.
+Since 4.0.0 minimum supported version is API 19 (Kitkat).